rossaddison/yii2-house2house/README.md

 **Data Protection and Privacy:** It is the responsibility of the administrator to ensure data is backed up regularly and to ensure that users signing up are familiar with the Privacy and Data Protection Policy.

-**Security best practices:** All queries use prepared statements to avoid SQL injections.
+**Security best practices:** All queries outside Active Record use prepared statements to avoid SQL injections.

 **I appreciate the security features that Yii2 offers but how do I ensure that only users that I have signed up can access the site?**
 The sjaakp/pluto login can be set to 'fence mode' in frontend/config/main.php.
 This will restrict external users from accessing the site.